Our financial planning process

 2. Understand your needs

-At a free initial meeting with one of our friendly and highly experienced independent financial advisers, we will aim to understand more about you, where you are financially, what existing products you already have in place and importantly, what you are looking to achieve in the future.
+At a initial meeting at our cost with one of our friendly and highly experienced independent financial advisers, we will aim to understand more about you, where you are financially, what existing products you already have in place and importantly, what you are looking to achieve in the future.

 To assist this meeting, your adviser will need information on your current assets, liabilities, income and outgoings.
 These are essential in creating a good quality financial plan.